 Matt Burleigh grew up in Hitchin where he attended Wilshere Dacre Primary School and The Priory School (or Bowes Lyon High School as it was known until 1988).
 After studying for his undergraduate degree and PhD at the University of Leicester, he pursued a career there in research in astrophysics.
 He still works at Leicester as a Reader in Observational Astronomy, teaching physics and astronomy to undergraduates while continuing his research – discovering planets around other stars – when time allows.
 In 2012 Matt moved back south to Preston to be nearer his family, and to live in a village that has always been close to his heart.
 Matt has been a keen member of Preston Cricket Club since 1987, and has played most summer Saturdays and Sundays since then.
 Occasionally he has even captained one or other of the club XIs, and currently serves on the club management committee.
 A fan of real ale, Matt is a proud shareholder and regular of the Red Lion.
 Matt joined the Parish Council in 2015.
 He is particularly concerned at the acute shortage of housing in the South of England that younger people can afford to buy, and of housing suitable for those older people looking to downsize.
 He believes that a diverse community is healthy to maintain and support the institutions that keep Preston vibrant.
 An occasional ornithologist and regular cyclist, Matt loves the beautiful countryside and wildlife around Preston, and believes it must be protected from encroaching development.

 Jane moved from North Yorkshire to Hertfordshire in 2000 to pursue her career as a gamekeeper.
 She then made the move to Preston in 2003 while continuing work at Knebworth and married David, a local farmer, in 2005.
-They have 2 young children, one at Preston Primary and the other is due to start at the village nursery in September.
+They have 2 young children, both at Preston Primary School.
 Jane became a Parish Councillor in 2013 and due to her farming and countryside upbringing is keen for the village of Preston and its surrounding areas to remain as is whilst also recognising the need to move with the times, without of course impeding on the natural beauty of the area.

 David was born and grew up in Bath and arrived at Hitchwood in 1975, finding it the almost perfect rural retreat.
 He married Frances in 1978 and, with roughly the same interests in life (cricket may be one exception), they have together enjoyed the Preston experience for the last 30 years or more.
 David admits to being very lucky that his career has enabled him to stay within such a rural setting.
 He strongly believes that rural village life can be the most rewarding for those with a strong interest in the countryside and for those who want to play their part in preserving a rich community spirit, without which there is little personal satisfaction.